JaedenRotondo/health-super-app/README.md

 After 42,964,750 person-years of follow-up, the study also highlights age trends, gender demographics, and race demographics of those who suffer from IBD.
 The peak incidence age is between 20 and 30 years of age, and there are stable levels of incidence between ages 30 and 80.
 After 80 years, the incidence rate decreases.
 Here is a table showing us the results:
 #### Incidence Chart (When the disease is diagnosed)
 <img width="761" alt="Screenshot 2025-02-23 at 11 03 30 AM" src="https://github.com/user-attachments/assets/61eb01bc-4716-4285-9bdc-4a97c9920338" />
-##### Including incidence rates is important because it will tell us at what age people would start using an app after diagnoses.
+##### Including incidence rates is important because it will tell us at what age people would start using an app after diagnosis.
 From the data, we can also make some observations about the gender of those with IBD and their age groups.
 The data suggests that IBD incidence is slightly male-dominated as is shown in every age group in the above figure, but the difference is quite minimal.
 Regarding age, although the largest cohort is those between 20-30, teenagers also form a substantial cohort of those with IBD.

 #### Prevalence Chart
 <img width="738" alt="Screenshot 2025-02-23 at 11 45 48 AM" src="https://github.com/user-attachments/assets/3755dde3-a469-4934-ba53-69fca0c71d35" />
 ###### The prevalence rate is important because it gives us an idea of our user base's age.
 Since the disease is chronic, the is an upward trend as age increases.
-From the data
+From the data we can see that on average, women have a slightly higher prevalence of IBD compared to men, but the numbers are very similar.
+What's of note for the development of the app is the age groups of those with IBD - they are mostly in the older population.
+This is even though IBD incidences are increasing yearly.
+The largest age cohort is 65-79, but there is a steady increase as age increases.

 ### Interview with an anonymous patient 1